gainwell-ohio/spbm/docs/UPDL_Criteria/Gastro/anti-emetics.md

 # Gastrointestinal Agents: Anti-Emetics

-**OF**   365 Days
+**LENGTH OF AUTHORIZATIONS:**   365 Days

 **PRIOR AUTHORIZATION CRITERIA:**

 1. Is there any reason the patient cannot be changed to a medication not requiring prior approval?

     Acceptable reasons include: